 A pickup truck waits at the end.
 Leach tells me about an island just off Key West that is a kind of glorified tropical squatter's camp.
 Filled with hippies, a couple of trustafarian kids who have money but like slumming it.
 Weird people, living off generators and weekly service boats, who take homemade boats to go shopping at the Publix just like he does, piling their supplies for the week and then paddling back to their mosquito-infested utopia.
 One has left their bowl in the street, broken bowl shards scattered in a circle after the truck broke it backing up to pick up the fishing boat.
 Leach looks to the marshes to our left.

 "He might be sleeping over there.
 They're all over the place."

 There's exiles all over the place in Key West.
 Leach, contrary to public perception, might not even qualify as a low-ranking officer in their Foreign Legion.

-MIKE LEACH'S FIVE TIPS FOR SAVING MONEY IN YOUR COACHING HOUSEHOLD IN NO ORDER
+MIKE LEACH'S FIVE TIPS FOR SAVING MONEY IN YOUR COACHING HOUSEHOLD

 - Recruiting meals.
 Bring your family if allowed and bring home the leftovers.

 - Go to all-you-can-eat specials.
 Lots of times BBQ places have these.